-Moves that inflict certain status effects, such as Charizard's Fire Punch that knock targets back or Machamp's Submission that stuns targets, can interrupt specific moves even in the middle of performing it.
+Moves that inflict certain status effects, such as Slowbeam that bounds targets in place or Submission that stuns targets, can interrupt specific moves even in the middle of performing them.
 However, the window for this to occur is small.

 |Best Timings to Cancel Moves|

 When running away from enemies.

 When using basic attacks instead of moves.

 Players should cancel moves if they are trying to escape enemies.
 Holding down the move's assigned button can be distracting for players while fleeing, making it easier for the enemy to catch up.